-Which we have seen before so this is the relative IC between bodies 2 and 3, the revolute pair for the R pair the revolute pair itself is the relative IC between 23 in the case of a prismatic pair the relative IC between the bodies 2 and 3 lie on this line which is perpendicular to the direction of sliding.
+After looking at some examples which you have seen before so, this is the relative IC between bodies 2 and 3 the revolute pair for the r pair, the revolute pair itself is the relative IC between 2 3 in the case of a prismatic pair the relative IC between the bodies 2 and 3 lie on this line which is perpendicular to the direction of sliding.
+So, this is the sliding direction and the relative IC lies on this line perpendicular to the sliding direction.

-So, this is the sliding direction and the relative IC lies on this line perpendicular to the sliding direction; so I 2 3 lies on this red dashed line somewhere at infinity.
-So, it lies at infinity on this red dashed line, in the case of purely rolling desk as you know the velocity of at the point of contact is 0 for pure rolling case.
-Therefore, this is the relative IC between the ground and the wheel, in the case of rolling with sliding we cannot exactly locate, but it must lie on this line, why?
-Because when it is purely rolling it must be at the point of contact when it is purely sliding when its only translating and sliding it must be at infinity either in the upward or downward direction.
-So, in between if it is rolling and sliding it will lie on this line somewhere.
+So, I 2 3 lies on this red dashed line somewhere at infinity so, it lies at infinity on this red dashed line.
+In the case of purely rolling disc as you know is the velocity of at the point of contact is 0 for pure rolling case therefore, this is the relative IC between the ground and the wheel, in the case of rolling with sliding we cannot exactly locate, but it must lie on this line why because when it is purely rolling it must be at the point of contact, when it is purely sliding when it is only translating and sliding it must be at infinity either in the upward or downward direction.
+So, in between if it is rolling and sliding it will lie on this line somewhere now let us apply these concepts in mechanisms.

-Now, let us apply these concepts in mechanisms.
-So, we will try to locate the relative IC's for this mechanism, let me number the links first so ground is 1, this is 2 3 and 4.
-Now to locate all the relative IC's we have what is known as the circle diagram.
-So, I will mark the number of links so 1, 2, 3, 4; so 1, 2, 3, 4.
+So, we will try to locate the relative ICs for this mechanism let me number the links first.
+So, ground is 1 this is 2 3 and 4, now to locate all the relative ICs we have what is known as the circle diagram.
+So, I will mark the number of links so, 1 2 3 4.
 So, we have 4 links.
-So, I will mark 4 points on the circle, I will join the 2 2 points if I exactly know the relative IC between those two bodies.
+So, I will mark 4 points on this circle, I will join the 2 points if I exactly know the relative IC between those 2 bodies.

-So, on the circle as you realize I have marked out exactly the number of links I have and the relative IC's between two links if it is known, if the relative IC between two links is known then I will mark that on that circle diagram I will join.
+So, on the circle as you realize I have marked out exactly the number of links I have and the relative ICs between 2 links, if it is known if the relative IC between 2 links is known, then I will mark that on that circle diagram I will join.
 So, for example, I 1 2 is this point the relative instantaneous center of rotation between 1 and 2 is this ground hinge.
-So, I will join one with two, I also know the relative instantaneous center of rotation this is I 1 2 this I 2 3 I also know that so I know I 2 3 this is I 34 the relative instantaneous centers center of rotation of links 3 and 4.

-So, I know I 3 4.
-So, I will join 3 4 and I also know the relative IC of four link four with respect to link 1; so I will join 1 and 4.
-Now what I do not know that the circle diagram immediately tells me for example, I do not know what is the relative IC between 1 and 3, this has not come out as yet, but can we find it the answer is yes we need to find out two independent paths starting from 1 or between 1 and 3 between 1 and 3 we need two independent paths.
-Why we need it?
-We will get clear very soon.
-So, one path is I 1 2 and I 2 3.
+So, I know that so I will join 1 with 2 I also know the relative instantaneous center of rotation, this is I 1 2 this is I 2 3 I also know that.
+So, I know I 2 3 this is I 3 4 the relative instantaneous centres of rotation of links 3 and 4.
+So, I know I 3 4 so I will join 3 4 and I also know the relative IC of 4 link 4 with respect to link 1 so, I will join 1 and 4, now what I do not know that the circle diagram immediately tells me for example, I do not know what is the relative IC between 1 and 3 this has not come out as yet, but can we find it the answer is yes we need to find out 2 independent paths starting from 1 or between 1 and 3; between 1 and 3, we need 2 independent paths why we need it will get cleared very soon.
+So, 1 path is I 1 2 and I 2 3 so, I 1 2 and I 2 3.